A Vertically Integrated Cannabis Company in the Making. Leveraging Quebec’s Market.

-In April 2018, Cannara and FV Pharma, a subsidiary of FSD Pharma, signed an agreement that allows FV Pharma to open a second production site at Cannara’s Farnham facility.
+In April 2018, Cannara and FV Pharma, a subsidiary of FSD Pharma, signed an agreement for FV Pharma to open a second production site at Cannara’s Farnham facility.
 FV Pharma has applied for a site B license to grow cannabis at the Farnham facility until Cannara receives its cultivation license from Health Canada.
-Once the license is obtained, Cannara will grow cannabis on FV Pharma’s behalf.

-To date, Cannara has developed seven cannabis brands that will target all cannabis consumers across Canada and offer recreational, cosmeceutical, edible and beverage products.
-The company has also filed 19 patents in anticipation of the next round of legalization.
-Additionally, the company is conducting R&D activities targeting a variety of other products and formulations to ensure that their product portfolio and brands appeal to a vast selection of consumers.
+Cannara is developing seven cannabis brands that will target all cannabis consumers across Canada and offer recreational, cosmeceutical, edible and beverage products.
+The company is also conducting R&D activities targeting a variety of other products and formulations to ensure that its product portfolio and brands appeal to a vast selection of consumers.

 Nativa is Cannara’s flower and oils brand for cannabis consumers with a high tolerance.
 Products under the brand include flower, oil, concentrates, pre-rolls, vapes, vape accessories and cartridges.